-Peru is another country that fascinates me, remember during Covid 19 when there was a run on toilet paper?
-Believe it or not, there are some countries where toilet paper sometimes isn’t used.
+Peru is another country that fascinates me.
+Remember during COVID-19 when there was a run on toilet paper?
+Believe it or not, there are some countries where toilet paper isn’t used.

 The sewer system in Peru usually can’t handle toilet paper, so it’s advised to bring your own and throw it away in a garbage can.